|

 to become a Jesuit scientist, and firmly defends the compatibility of

+Christianity and science.
 The material in this book derives from Polkinghorne's Gifford Lectures (1993

 - 1994).
 A deep and fascinating theological survey, Polkinghorne provides a